andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 | false | `False` |
 | 2021/11/02T09:24:17.000 etc | `DateTime.TryParse()` is used, so any valid date string should work |

- The string value will be parsed/matched in the following order: DateTime, Int, Decimal, Float, Double, 'emptyString', 'null', 'true/false', null or finally just taken as a string.
+ The string value will be parsed/matched in the following order: DateTime, Int, Decimal, Float, Double, 'emptyString', 'null', 'true', 'false', null or finally just taken as a string.

  `TabularData` also has a static builder method in case you want to build one programmatically rather than use the markdown string etc: